Minimax Confidence Intervals for the Sliced Wasserstein Distance: Estimating the Sliced Wasserstein Distance

-\end{proposition} Proposition \ref{thm::minimax_distr} implies that the rates of convergence achieved by the empirical measure in Proposition \ref{prop::ub_empirical} are minimax optimal.
-The proof of this result will follow as a special case of our minimax lower bounds for estimating the Sliced Wasserstein distance, to which we turn our attention next.
+\end{proposition} Proposition \ref{thm::minimax_distr} implies that the rates achieved by the empirical measure in Proposition \ref{prop::ub_empirical} are minimax optimal over the classes considered above, up to polylogarithmic factors.
+The proof of this result will follow as a special case of our bounds on the minimax risk $\calR_{nm}$, to which we turn our attention next.